 What is the windiest month in Port Douglas?

-April and August are the windiest months of the year, with an average hourly wind speed of around 23 kilometres per hour (12 knots).
+April is the windiest months of the year, with an average hourly wind speed of around 14 kilometres per hour (8.7 mph; 7.6 knots).

-March through November are usually the windiest months in Port Douglas, with average wind speeds of around 22 kilometres per hour (12 knots).
+Mid-March through to mid-November is usually the windiest time of year in Port Douglas, with average wind speeds of more than 13 kilometres per hour (8 mph; 7 knots).

-Port Douglas experiences less wind in the months from December to February.
-The calmest month of the year in Port Douglas is February, with an average hourly wind speed of 17 kilometres per hour (9 knots).
+Port Douglas experiences less wind in the months from mid-November to mid-March.
+The calmest month of the year in Port Douglas is February, with an average hourly wind speed of 11 kilometres per hour (7 mph; 6 knots).